agildw/sentimenta-frontend/README.md

 ```bash
 npm run build
 ```
-This will create a production build in the dist directory.

 Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.